Zzz212zzZ/ramp-frontend-fix/README.md

 **Actual:** In steps 6 and 8, toggled transaction lost the value given in step 2. _(E.g. Social Media Ads Inc is checked again)_

+**Solution:** Take advantage of the cache.
+Use cache in the TransactionPane instead of fetching the data from the server every time.

 ## Submission

 **IMPORTANT:** Before sharing your CodeSandbox, open the `email.txt` file and replace your email on the only line of the file.
 Don't use any prefix or suffix, just your email.